wmtang2/SubOverlay-public/.github/README.md

 ## Quick Start (Packaged EXE)
 1. Double‑click `SubOverlay.exe` (or use the provided `run_SubOverlay.bat`).
 2. Wait for the tray icon to appear (may take a few seconds first run).
-3. Right‑click tray icon → `Audio Devices` to pick "Stereo Mixer" (enable it in Sound Settings if it is disabled).
+3. Right‑click tray icon → `Audio Devices` to pick your microphone.
 4. Right‑click tray icon → `Start Transcription`.
 5. Speak.
 Subtitles appear in the overlay window.
 6. Drag the overlay or adjust its position via `Settings → Overlay`.